beancount/docs/docs/command_line_accounting_cookbook.md

     2012-12-13 open Expenses:Transportation:PreTax      USD ; "Transit PreTax"

 These correspond to typical company group plan life insurance payments, premiums for dental, medical and vision insurances, reimbursements for home internet usage, and pre-tax payments for public transit (the city of New York allows you to pay for your MetroCard with pre-tax money through your employer).

+Note: In general when structuring your accounts I find it useful to have a grouping for each tax year, as in `Expenses:Taxes:TY2014`.
+This is so that positions associated with that tax year can occur at any date (i.e., in the following year, when paying for those taxes or receiving a refund).
+Expenses, however, do not share this quality and it's sufficient have non-"yeared" accounts.
+Sometimes you do want more granular tracking, say of income, e.g., Income:US:Etrade:Interest, which allows you to use the account names to filter these transactions.
+The bottom line is that in using this data we want to filter postings, and the account name is one of the useful attributes of postings for that (but you can use other ones, such as the transaction's payee).

 ### Booking Salary Deposits<a id="booking-salary-deposits"></a>